james-gibson/guild-challenge/README.md

   * Security!!
 The server currently has no authentication.
 Placing this behind an oAUTH solution would be the first place I'd start
   * Test coverage.
 Implementing the core functionality took a little longer then I expected
   * Accessibility.
 While the app is mostly semantic html more focus could be given here
   * Infrastructure as code.
-I manually created the db and cloud functions, I'd want to conver that into ansible/terraform/etc
+I manually created the db and cloud functions, I'd want to convert that into ansible/terraform/etc
   * CI/CD.
 Wire in cloud buildpacks to keep deployments up to date
   * Stronger UI/UX.
 Perhaps give the app a stronger focus
   * Avatars.
 Currently when the app loads you are assigned a random image.
 Ideally this would be user chosen
   * Improved text handling.
 Markdown support maybe?
   * Architectural diagram.
-Detailed grapic identifying all the components of the app
+Detailed graphic identifying all the components of the app

 ## Bugs
   * Chat does not handle apostrophes